phonedotcom/API-SDK-objc/docs/SWGRoutesApi.md

         completionHandler: (void (^)(SWGRouteFull* output, NSError* error)) handler;
 ```

-Add a new address book contact for an extension
+Add a new route to the account.

-For more on the input fields, see Intro to Routes.
+Add a new route to the account.
+See Intro to Routes for more info on the properties.

 ### Example
 ```objc